 The second purpose of the section is to provide the reader with a high level "snapshot" of the budget.
-Changes from prior year Model Budget format are intended to focus on making the summary readable by citizens without a financial background.
+The section should focus on making the summary readable by citizens without a financial background.
 Ideally, if citizens only read the budget summary, they will understand the key elements of the budget.
 More details and analysis are provided later in the budget.
 The summary should consider the following areas: